 TASMANIAN TRAVEL TIPS

-For up-to-date local advice, accredited Visitor Information Centres are available across the state to assist with travel planning, conditions, and safety information.
+For up-to-date local advice, accredited Visitor Information Centres are located across the state and can assist with travel planning, road conditions, safety information, and local knowledge.

 Driving in Tasmania